cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 date: 2021-04-07
 ---

-I started Practicing Mindfulness regularly in mid-2020 but I didn't realise the impact it would have on me.
-I originally planned to practice for a week but it's now 2021 and I've been practicing ever since and after hundreds of hours has become an important part of my life.
+I've been practicing Mindfulness for about a year now and in that time it's become an important part of my life.
+I originally planned to practice twice a day for a week in 2020 but it's now 2021 and I've spent hundreds of hours practicing so I thought I would share some of my thoughts and experiences.

-Each practice consists of:
+I think Mindfulness is largely about these three things:

+- Patience.
+- Acceptance.
+- Space.

+And I practice these with three different activities:

 - Meditation.
 - Yoga.
 - Walking.

-And each practice teaches me about:

-- Patience.
-- Acceptance.
-- Space.

-Practicing Mindfulness has been a uniquely weird and interesting experience but it's been really positive for me.
-I also believe Mindfulness is a personal experience so I'll explain how to practice first and talk more about my experience later.
+It's simple, but simple doesn't mean easy.
+It's been a weird and interesting experience like no other and has been really positive for me.
+I also believe Mindfulness is very personal so I'll explain how to practice first then talk more about my experience later.

 ## First Practice